A long night, or more, before president is known

 Some states with extensive experience in using mail-in ballots have adjusted for those extra steps.

-But other states such as Michigan, Pennsylvania and Wisconsin, all with Republican-led legislatures and all of them swing states, made a conscious decision to wait.
-There will be no counting of mail-in ballots prior to Election Day, As a result, it could take days to tally enough ballots to project a winner.
+But other states, such as Michigan, Pennsylvania, and Wisconsin, all with Republican-led legislatures and all of them swing states, made a conscious decision to wait so there would be no counting of mail-in ballots prior to election day.
+As a result, it could take days to tally enough ballots to project a winner.

 The wrangling in the states over the use of mail-in ballots has come as President Donald Trump claims that mail voting is ripe for fraud.

-And here's another wrinkle that could delay the naming of a winner: In some key states, mail-in ballots can come in several days after Election Day and still be counted, as long as they are postmarked by then.
-Democrats have argued that the flood of absentee ballots and slow mail delivery in some areas makes such a precaution necessary.
+And here's another wrinkle that could delay the naming of a winner: In some key states, mail-in ballots can come in several days after election day and still be counted, as long as they are postmarked by then.
+Democrats have argued that the flood of absentee ballots and slow mail delivery in some areas make such a precaution necessary.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login